cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 3. If a compound contains neither carbon nor hydrogen in its chemical formula, it is inorganic.

 The program should take a compound's formula string (i.e. `'CH3COOH'`, `'NH3'`, or `'SiC'`) that is stored in a variable `formula` and print out the classification of the compound.
 Try to make your logic and conditional statements as concise as possible.

+To keep things simple, we will assume that only the elements H (Hyrdogen) through S (Sulfur) are present in the formula string, so there is no need to worry about any other elements like Cl (Chlorine), which also begin with `'C'`.

 ---
 _Hint_: To test if a string contains a character or another string as a substring, you can use the `in` operator.
 For example: